 Our experienced presenters took us through a selection of developments happening in the agricultural industry and how these can get us closer to sustainable food production, supporting carbon net zero and other environmental opportunities and challenges faced by farmers and growers.

-The delegate pack may be found here and the PDFs of the presentations may be found with each speaker below.
-We expect to soon have the audio recordings with the slide presentations and these will be found below in due course.
+The delegate pack may be found here and the PDFs of the presentations together withthe audio links may be found with each speaker below.

 Drilling without Tilling - Developments in Seed Drills